iterative/terraform-provider-iterative/docs/guides/getting-started.md

 1. Download the `output` directory from the cloud.
 2. Delete all the cloud resources created by `terraform apply`.

-In this example, after running `terraform destroy`, the `results` directory should contain a file named `greeting.txt` with the text `Hello, World!`
+In this example, after running `terraform destroy`, the `results` directory should contain a file named `epoch.txt` with the text `10`.

 -> **Note:** A large `output` directory may take a long time to download.